pablolucio97/Study_Content/general_development/software_architeture.md

 - To test if your application is configurable, you can run your application on production environment with stage credentials.
 All fixes must be done just exchanging credentials.
 - Always as possible avoid operations on your database, because depending on the number of requests it can be expensive.
 - Internet is not unlimited, always as possible use Edge Computing/CDN's to server static files, and allow the user bump on server nearest to him instead bump on your server directly.
+- Use the `EXPLAIN` declaration on your SQL queries for watch queries performance.